danielprlo/c_sharp_cheat_sheet/README.md

-Most of the cheatsheet inside of Program.cs
+# Most of the cheatsheet code is inside of Program.cs

 Debugging in C
 - Add breakpoint: F9